rust-lang/rust-project-goals/proposals/0001-Project-goal-slate.md

 **Owner:** nikomatsakis

-* nikomatsakis can commit 20% time (avg of 1 days per week) to pursue this task.
+* nikomatsakis can commit 20% time (avg of 1 days per week) to pursue this task, which he estimates to be sufficient.
-* nikomatsakis expects to recruit a "goal committee" consisting of experienced leaders from the Rust project.
-The committee will...
-    * author blog posts
-    * review proposed goals
-    * talk to goal authors and teams regarding proposed goals
-    * participate in deliberations about the final goal slate that we will propose to the participating teams

 ### Support needed from the project

-* We expect to use project website resources to do things like
+* Project website resources to do things like
     * post blog posts on both Inside Rust and the main Rust blog;
     * create a tracking page (e.g., `https://rust-lang.org/goals`);
     * create repositories etc.